-1. A period of Work-Place Based Assessment (WPBA).
-It is expected that applicants would have completed an appropriate period of WPBA prior to applying to undertake the Diploma.
+- A period of Work-Place Based Assessment (WPBA).
+It is expected that all applicants will complete an appropriate period of WPBA prior to applying to undertake the Diploma.
 Candidates must be assessed as competent in the workplace by a suitably qualified supervisor before being admitted to the examination.

-3. A three hour Applied Knowledge Test (AKT) paper, formed of 150 single best answer (SBA) questions, designed to test underpinning knowledge and clinical reasoning.
+- A three hour Applied Knowledge Test (AKT) paper, formed of 150 single best answer (SBA) questions, designed to test underpinning knowledge and clinical reasoning.

 The DIP PUC entry Eligibility Criteria for potential applicants can be found in Appendix A of the Application Form.

-Where practitioners are established and already working in the primary or urgent care environment the College developed a process of sponsorship whereby an employer or an appropriate clinical supervisor signs a declaration stating that WPBA standards have been met and maintained.
+Where practitioners are established and already working in the primary or urgent care environment the College has developed a process of sponsorship whereby an employer or an appropriate clinical supervisor may sign a declaration stating that WPBA standards have been met and maintained.
 This then enables existing specialist or advanced practitioners to apply for and undertake the examination.

 2020 College Examination dates

-If you are interested in undertaking the DIP PUC exams in 2020, please email firstname.lastname@example.org to be added to the relevant waiting list.
-Exam dates for May and October 2020 have not yet been set by the Examination Committee.
+If you are interested in undertaking the DIP PUC exams in 2020, please email email@example.com to be added to the relevant waiting list.
+Exam dates for 2020 have not yet been set by the Faculty.